-- (11) a.
-Huele a rosas

-Smells like roses

-'(S)he smells like roses'

-'There is a rose smell'

-- b.
-Se huele a rosasse smells like roses'Someone/Everybody smells like roses'
+- (11)Huele a rosas a.
+Smells like roses '(S)he smells like roses' 'There is a rose smell' - b.
+Se huele a rosas se smells like roses 'Someone/Everybody smells like roses'

-Thus, the distribution of SE-constructions is exactly what is predicted if SE stands for the higher argument: In those cases where V's theta grid lacks any argument, there is no position where SE can be inserted, and, in consequence, a non paradigmatic SE construction cannot be generated.
+Thus, the distribution of SE-constructions is exactly what is predicted if SE stands for the highest argument: In those cases where V's theta grid lacks any

-- There are at least two other general restrictions.
-One of them has to do with the animacy requirement of the subjects, discussed in sections 2.4 and 3.1; the second one affects constructions where there is another obligatory source for SE in addition to the impersonal one, including inherently SE-marked verbs (i), anticausative use of transitive alternations (iib), and reflexive constructions with SE (iii), among others: - (i) a.
-Se se arrepiente de la cooperación SE SE regret of the cooperation 'SE regret his/her cooperation' - b.
-Se se desmaya cada vez que la ve SE SE faint each time that her sees 'SE faints each time SE sees her' - (ii) a.
-El niño (se) perdió/hirió cuando volvía a casa The child SE lost/wound.3sg when returned to home 'The child got lost/hurt himself when he was coming back home' - b.
-Se se perdió/hirió cuando volvía a casa SE SE lost/wound.3sg when returned to home - (iii) a.
-Juan se veía en medio de una terrible depresión Juan SE was seeing in middle of a terrible depression

-'Juan could see himself in the middle of a terrible depression' - b.
-Se se veía en medio de una terrible depresión SE SE was seeing in middle of a terrible depression
+Se se arrepiente de la cooperación (i) SE SE regret of the cooperation 'SE regret his/her cooperation'

+- Se se desmava cada vez que la ve b.
+SE SE faint each time that her sees 'SE faints each time SE sees her' - El niño (se) perdió/hirió cuando volvía a casa - a.
+The child SE lost/wound.3sg when returned to home 'The child got lost/hurt himself when he was coming back home' - Se se perdió/hirió cuando volvía a casa b.
+SE SE lost/wound.3sg when returned to home - en medio de una terrible depresión (iii) Juan se veía Juan SE was.seeing in middle of a terrible depression 'Juan could see himself in the middle of a terrible depression' - Se se veía en medio de una terrible depresión b.
+SE SE was.seeing in middle of a terrible depression

-The impossibility of SE-SE combinations is not a trivial matter and raises interesting questions related to both morphology and syntax, but those issues are beyond the scope of this paper and will be left aside here (see Burzio 1986, Cinque 1995, Martins & Nunes 2016, to appear, and references for discussion).
+The impossibility of SE-SE combinations is not a trivial matter and raises interesting questions related to both morphology and syntax, but those issues are independent of non-paradigmatic se constructions as such.
+These issues go beyond the scope of this paper and will be left aside here (see Burzio 1986, Cinque 1995, Martins & Nunes 2016, 2017, and references for discussion).